actinia-org/actinia-python-client/docs/docs/07_processing.md

 # Processing

-Start a process chain with a valid process chain.
+Start a processing job with a valid process chain.

 First connect actinia Python library with [actinia](https://actinia.mundialis.de/) and set authentication:
 ```